yogermee/CFBRecruits/README.md

 #### Classes

-There are currently two classes in CFBRecruits--one for 247Sports.com and one for Rivals.com--named `Scraper247()` and `ScraperRivals`, respectively.
+There are currently two classes in CFBRecruits--one for 247Sports.com and one for Rivals.com--named `Scraper247()` and `ScraperRivals()`, respectively.
 They are both children of the `Scraper()` parent class.

+##### Creating a Class instance

+In order to access all of the methods within each class, you'll first need to create an instance of the class for the website in question.
+For instance:

+`site = ScraperRivals()'